 The Political/Economic Section in the U.S. Embassy in Helsinki advances U.S.-Finland bilateral interests as well as the U.S. global agenda.
 The section engages the Finnish government, political actors, private sector, universities, businesses, entrepreneurs, investors, and academics to advance bilateral diplomatic relations, regional trade, science and technology cooperation, and to encourage entrepreneurship.

-The section works with the Finnish government on multilateral issues and handles U.S.-Finland trade and investment issues, political affairs, and the science, Arctic, energy, environment and technology portfolios.
+The section works with the Finnish government and manages the U.S.-Finland trade and investment, political affairs, science, Arctic, energy, environment, and technology portfolios.

 Applicants must address each selection criterion detailed below with specific information supporting each item in order to be considered qualified.